-- When contact and spread on metal surface prevent metal from being re oxidized at higher temperatures.
+- When contact and spread on metal surfaces prevent metal from being re oxidized at higher temperatures.

 - Allow molten solder paste to form a solid long lasting electrical and mechanical joints

-The activity in solder flux in generally provides due to the presence of halides (chlorides, bromides) in flux.
+The activity in solder flux is generally provided due to the presence of halides (chlorides, bromides) in flux.
 Higher the activity or the halide content in flux, more the performance and effectiveness of removing the oxides form the soldering surface and better the strength of soldering joints.

-Practically the flux should be active slightly below the soldering temperature to ensure that the soldering surface is ready for soldering temperature.The active flux is generally not recommended due to unwanted product reliability issue as a result of high residue of fluxes on board.
+- Practically the soldering iron flux should be active slightly below the soldering temperature to ensure that the soldering surface is ready for soldering temperature.The active flux is generally not recommended due to unwanted product reliability issues as a result of high residue of fluxes on board.

-No clean flux comes to meeting this requirements but it is relatively inactive even at soldering temperature and require clean work environment and change in culture that effect the user and supplier both.
+- No clean flux comes to meet these requirements but it is relatively inactive even at soldering temperature and requires a clean work environment and change in culture that affect the user and supplier both.

-The soldering fluxes are basically classified on basis of their activity and constituents which determines its activity. to know what is flux used for and soldering flux how to use The flux activity is indication of its effectiveness of removing the surface contamination.Types of Solder Flux per below:-
+The soldering flux in soldering is basically classified on basis of their activity and constituents which determines its activity. to know what is flux used for and soldering flux how to use The flux activity is indication of its effectiveness of removing the surface contamination.Types of Solder Flux per below:-

 Non-activated Rosin Fluxes (R) are not activated so best suited for the uses of soldering surfaces that are already clean or having minimal amount of oxidizes are present.(R) types rosin fluxes are used for soldering of copper wire, Printed circuit boards semiconductors and other hand soldering jobs.

-Rosin mildly Activated (RMA) are mild activated with greater capacity of cleaning compere to the Non-activated Rosin Fluxes (R).These fluxes are ideal for higher containing lead and use full for soldering of general purpose cables, PCB’s and electronic components.
+Rosin mildly Activated (RMA) are mild activated with greater capacity of cleaning compared to the Non-activated Rosin Fluxes (R).These flux in soldering are ideal for higher containing lead and useful for soldering of general purpose cables, PCBs and electronic components.

 Low Residue or No- clean Flux and Solder Paste